 We'll also be looking to many more locations, including Maywood, Bell, MacArthur Park, Boyle Heights, Cudahy, and a number of others coming up.Read more

-Operation Firefly (Operacíon Luciérnaga) is an education and bike light distribution program of LACBC intended to make sure people riding bikes in Los Angeles are riding safely at night.
+Operation Firefly (Operacíon Luciérnaga) is an education and bike light distribution program of LACBC intended to make sure people riding bikes in LA County are riding safely at night.
 When riding at night in California, a white front light and reflectors are required by law (CVC21201).
 More importantly, riding without lights and reflectors is dangerous.

 How Does Operation Firefly Work?

-LACBC organizes groups of “Team Firefly” volunteers to meet for “street distributions” at undisclosed locations throughout Los Angeles where night-time bicycle ridership is expected to be high.
+LACBC organizes groups of “Team Firefly” volunteers to meet for “street distributions” at undisclosed locations throughout LA County where night-time bicycle ridership is expected to be high.
 The volunteers stop people who are riding bikes without lights in order to give them front and rear lights along with bilingual safety information and to survey each light recipient.
-Our “Team Firefly” volunteers always include at least a few people who speak Spanish as well as female members to encourage female riders to stop.
-Last year, 81% of our light recipients told us that their bicycle was their main form of transportation and only 2% knew all the legal requirements for night-time riding.
+Each year, an average of 75% of our light recipients have told us that their bicycle was their main form of transportation and on average, only 2% knew all the legal requirements for night-time riding.

 Volunteer For Operation Firefly